-The Friends of Blackpool Illuminations work hard to raise funds and encourage businesses to support for the Lights.
+The Friends of Blackpool Illuminations work hard to raise funds and encourage business support for the Lights.

--to raise the profile of the Blackpool Illuminations and to show local people and businesses just how vitally important they are to the economy of the Fylde Coast, and
+- Raise the profile of the Blackpool Illuminations and to show local people and businesses just how vitally important they are to the economy of the Fylde Coast,

-Blackpool Council are only able to contribute £2m each year to the running costs of the Illuminations.
-This pays for putting them up and maintaining them, but as you can appreciate, their pot of money isn’t bottomless and so, so much more could be spent.
+Blackpool Council are only able to contribute roughly £2m each year towards the running costs of the Illuminations.
+This pays for putting them up and maintaining them, but as you can appreciate, their pot of money isn’t bottomless.

-Especially in these modern, economically more difficult times, it’s the investment into innovation and new features – the very things that keep people coming back year on year – which the Council cannot fund.
+Especially in these modern, economically difficult times, it’s the investment into innovation and new features which the Council cannot fund.
+The new features are the things that bring people back each year.

 Which is where the Friends come in.

 With the support of the local business community – the ones who benefit from the Lights – so much more could be achieved.